aubreyross/Werk-It-Out/README.md

 ## User Story
 As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

-## Business Context
-A consumer will reach their fitness goals more quickly when they track their workout progress.

 ## Installation
 * npm install
 * npm run seed